mobibyte/2018-fall-workshop-make-a-website/README.md

 # Mobi-Learn-make-a-website
 This project was made with HTML, CSS, & Bootstrap.
 Feel free to clone or fork this project to use as a skeleton for your own website :)
+For freshers it will help you lot doing new projects you were free to write or clone

 ## How to get your project started
 Link to the workshop Slides showing how to clone, start, and program your project

 https://docs.google.com/presentation/d/1ECDVDhITtyv4dGXct3VYj1rBm3NdL13JeiubcijEVvU/edit?usp=sharing